kitschpatrol/docker-gitbox/README.md

 **Setup client to use empty repository**

-*This example assumes you have created a empty repository (as show above) named "myrepo.git".
+*Note: This example assumes you have created a empty repository (as show above) named "myrepo.git".
 This is intended to be executed from your git client command line inside the directory you wish to store the repository locally.
 See [Getting Started - Git Basics.] (https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)*

     mkdir myrepo
     cd myrepo